 July is Sarcoma Awareness Month.
 Sarcoma is a kind of cancer that can happen in many different parts of the body.
 However, it doesn’t just refer to one kind of cancer.
-Instead, sarcoma is a group of cancers that start in soft tissues and bones.
-According to the Mayo Clinic, there are in excess of 70 kinds of sarcoma.
+Instead, it’s a group of cancers that start in soft tissues and bones.
+According to the Mayo Clinic, there are in excess of 70 kinds of this disease.

 Kinds of Sarcoma

 There are two main kinds:

 • Soft Tissue Sarcoma.

 Soft tissue sarcoma occurs in connective tissues.
 These are the tissues that support, connect, and surround systems within the body.
 Examples of connective tissues are blood vessels, tendons, fat, muscles, and nerves.
 Approximately 12,000 cases of soft tissue sarcoma are diagnosed per year.

 Osteosarcoma happens in the bones.
 It is more common in children and young adults.
 Around 1,000 cases of osteosarcoma are diagnosed per year.

 Symptoms and Causes